-- Fraud by false representation (s.2) lying about something using any means, e.g. by words or actions - 2) Fraud by failing to disclose (s.3) not saying something when you have a legal duty to do so - 3) Fraud by abuse of a position of trust (s.4) abusing a position where there is an expectation to safeguard the financial interests of another person or organisation.
+Fraud by false representation (s.2) - lying about something using any means, e.g. by words or actions.
+For example, by deliberately recording inaccurate information on an expenses claim form.

+- Fraud by failing to disclose (s.3) not saying something when you have a legal duty to do so, such as intentionally failing to share relevant information about a criminal conviction. - 3) Fraud by abuse of a position of trust (s.4) abusing a position where there is an expectation to safeguard the financial interests of another person or organisation.
+An example of this would be deliberately bypassing procurement rules in order to award an NHS contract to a personal friend.